Maidervierte/epubbold/README.md

 There may be some hijinks going on with special characters and accents which may cause words to be bolded incorrectly.

+If you get a permission error you can try emptying the output folder before running it again.